microsoft/containerregistry/client-firewall-rules.md

 ## Testing the `*.data.mcr.microsoft.com` Data Endpoint

-To validate changes will work post March 3rd, 2020, the following images are available for testing today.
+To validate changes will work post June 15, 2020, the following images are available for testing today.

 **Note:** Separate repos for Windows and Linux are provided for verification: